 Search devices by device name, IP address, machine name, or department.

-Filter devices
+Filter devices by folders and favorites

 - Departments: Filter by a variety of departments, such as Administration, Research, and custom-created departments.